Vanuan/coolkey/README.md

 This repo contains a branch that should fix the problem above.
 Select it and see its readme file.

+You can also install it from a dedicated ppa repository: https://launchpad.net/~markus-tisoft/+archive/coolkey

+Notice that I'm not responsible for any damage caused by this software.
+Use it at your own risk.

 Upstreaming
 ===========